ayodeji334/chatWithMe/README.md

-# This is a web application chatApp
+# This is a Chat App
  This project was built with React and Nodejs.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This Frontend of the project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).